VMoola/testing/examples/example.extra/instructions/fstests.md

 cd xfstests
 make
 make install

+//Then place a config in the directory - see example_fstest_local.config cp [config]/xfstests/local.config
 ```
 Take a look at the command found in the example scripts folder ```run_fstests -h```.